Kulvir-GG/Kulvir-GG/README.md

 ## About Me:

-I'm Kulvir Singh,a sophomore at TIET and aspiring Software Developer trying to expand my horizon in this industry.
+I'm Kulvir Singh, a 3rd year student at TIET and aspiring Software Developer trying to expand my horizon in this industry.

 - 🔭 I’m currently working on **Backend Development**
-- ⚡️ Interests **ML**
+- ⚡️ Interested in **BlockChain Technology**
 - 🙏🏻 Looking to collaborate on **OpenSource Projects**
 - 💬 Ask me about **anything ig!!
 I'll google it for you**😜
 - ⚡️ Fun fact **I love to Watch Animeeee**.